drmomalik/codedtitles/README.md

 ## Case 2: Reducing length of characters for each variable

 By default, the function allows for a max_length of the new names to be 15 characters.
 However, if the user desires shorter variable names, this can be manually changed in the arguments.
 To maintain the meaning of the variable, the function truncates the individual words separately.
-Let try an example with max_length at 6
+Let's try an example with max_length at 6

 ```{r}
 new_names <- codevar(data, max_length = 6)